How to Write a Formal Demand Letter

 On May 21, 20xx, I took my car to your garage for servicing.
 Shortly after picking it up the next day, the engine caught fire.
 Fortunately, I was able to douse the fire without injury.

 As a direct result of the engine fire, I paid the ABC garage $1,281 for necessary repair work.
-ABC garage indicated that your failure to properly connect the fuel line to the fuel injector caused the fire.
+ABC garage indicated that your failure to connect the fuel line to the fuel injector properly caused the fire.
 I enclose a copy of their invoice.
-Also, I was without the use of my car for three days and had to rent a car to get to work.
+Also, I was without my car for three days and had to rent a car to get to work.
 I enclose a copy of an invoice showing the rental cost of $145.

 In a recent phone conversation, you claimed that the fire wasn't the result of your negligence and would have happened anyway.
 And you said that even if it was your fault, I should have brought my car back to your garage so you could have fixed it at a lower cost.